 Mack Park is the official host of the drop-off station where Salem residents can bring their compostables for free.
 It's also a great example of a regenerative solution to waste that keeps valuable resources in our local economy and food system.
-When residents drop off their kitchen scraps, staff and volunteers do the hard work of turning it into compost, which is then used to grow fresh vegetables for community members.
-To top it off, Mack Park food farm is located on the site of an unused baseball area, making use of vacant land in a way that benefits people and the planet.
+When residents drop off their kitchen scraps, Black Earth Compost picks it up and turns it into compost, diverting food waste from landfills and generating compost that can be used to grow healthy produce.
+Mack Park is also home to one of the Salem Community Gardens and the Mack Park Farm, a community farm located on a formerly unused baseball field, making use of land in a way that benefits people and the planet.